erikg713/Palace-of-Quests/README.md

 Usage

-# 1. Register/Login: Sign up with a Pi Network wallet to access the marketplace and quest features.
+1. Register/Login: Sign up with a Pi Network wallet to access the marketplace and quest features.

-# 2. Complete Quests: Engage in quests to earn in-app rewards and level up.
+2. Complete Quests: Engage in quests to earn in-app rewards and level up.

-# 3. Marketplace: Buy and sell items with other users.
+3. Marketplace: Buy and sell items with other users.

-# 4. Payments: All transactions use Pi Network’s secure Payment Identifier, ensuring trust and speed.
+4. Payments: All transactions use Pi Network’s secure Payment Identifier, ensuring trust and speed.

-### Note: Ethereum and Polygon support will be introduced in later phases. ###
+Note: Ethereum and Bitcoin support will be introduced in later phases.

 ---

-## Monetization Strategy ##
+Monetization Strategy

 Palace of Quests earns a 10% commission on each marketplace transaction, creating a steady income stream.
 To maximize revenue: